Randolph County, Arkansas: Early History 11,000 BCE - 1836 CE

-Early history and settlement
+Native American History

-The earliest sighs of human settlement in Randolph County have been traced to roughly 11,000 BC.
-Archaeological sites from several time periods onward have been discovered in the county, but the most well documented is the Mississippian culture, which lasted from 900 AD to roughly 1600 and has several sites and archeological artifacts represented in the county.
-Native Americans from tribes such as the Mitchigamea and Osage are believed to have had a presence in the county from the 1600s and onward, but they never permanently settled the area.
-Any small Native groups that may have settled the county are believed to have left due to the 1811–1812 New Madrid earthquakes, never to return.
+The earliest signs of human civilization in the Randolph County area have been traced to roughly 11,000 BC.
+Archaeological sites have been discovered that date all the way back to the Dalton Period (10,500 to 9,900 radiocarbon years ago), the most recent and well documented is the Mississippian culture, which lasted from 900 CE to roughly 1600 CE and has several sites and archeological artifacts that have been discovered across the county.
+Native Americans from tribes such as the Mitchigamea, Osage, Quapaw, Cherokee, Delaware, and Shawnee are believed to all have had a presence in the county with small settlements being established throughout history.
+Many of these native groups that may have settled the county are believed to have left by 1820 primarily due to the 1811–1812 New Madrid earthquakes.